skcain/sc-create/README.md

 # sc-create
-Stephanie Cain's portfolio and story-telling website
+I am in the process of redesigning my portfolio and will update this section as I progress.